Slavoljub Eduard Penkala

-Slavoljub Eduard Penkala ([slâʋɔʎuːb ɛ̂duard pɛŋkǎːla]; 20 April 1871 – 5 February 1922) was a Slovak engineer and inventor of Dutch-Polish descent.
+Slavoljub Eduard Penkala ([slâʋɔʎuːb ɛ̂duard pɛŋkǎːla]; 20 April 1871 – 5 February 1922) was a Croatian engineer and inventor.

 Biography

-Eduard Penkala was born in Liptószentmiklós (now Liptovský Mikuláš), then part of Austria-Hungary, to Franciszek Pękała, who was of Polish heritage, and Maria Pękała (née Hannel), who was of Dutch descent.
+Eduard Penkala was born in Liptószentmiklós (now Liptovský Mikuláš in Slovakia), then part of Austria-Hungary, to Franciszek Pękała, who was of Polish heritage, and Maria Pękała (née Hannel), who was of Dutch descent.
 He attended the University of Vienna and Royal Saxon Polytechnic Institute, graduating from the latter on March 25, 1898, and going on to earn a doctorate in organic chemistry.
 During his studies, he attended violin lessons where he met his future wife, pianist Emily Stoffregen.
 He then moved with his wife to Zagreb (which was then in the Kingdom of Croatia-Slavonia).
 To mark his loyalty to his new homeland, he took on the Croatian name Slavoljub (Croatian for "slavophile"), becoming a naturalized Croat.

 He became renowned for further development of the mechanical pencil (1906) - then called an "automatic pencil" - and the first solid-ink fountain pen (1907).
 On 24 January 1906 he registered the patent for an automatic pencil.
 Collaborating with an entrepreneur by the name of Edmund Moster, he started the Penkala-Moster Company and built a pen-and-pencil factory that was one of the biggest in the world at the time.
 As the business grew, a second factory was set up in Berlin.
 The company, now called TOZ Penkala, still exists today.

 He also constructed the first Croatian aircraft to fly in the country, the Penkala 1910 Biplane, flown by Dragutin Novak, who was also the first Croatian pilot.
 He constructed and invented many other products and devices, and held a total of 80 patents.